johanley/postscript-notes/README.md

 * the *indirect* method : generate PostScript code, and then convert it into a PDF file (using a tool such as [Ghostscript](https://www.ghostscript.com/) or Adobe Acrobat)

 I have used both methods.
-In my experience, the indirect method using PostScript is more productive, and gives me feelings of increased power and control.
+Personally, I prefer the indirect method using PostScript.
+It gives me feelings of increased power and control.
 It also lets me build mock-ups faster.
 On the other hand, if your document needs features that exist in PDF but not in PostScript (attachments, forms, etc.), then you'll likely prefer the direct method.